-Tell us a bit about yourself, your Queen Mary journey and your role?
+Tell us a bit about yourself, your role and your time at Queen Mary

 Favourite spot on any of our campuses?

 If you could recommend one thing the Students’ Union has on offer for students to get involved in, what would it be?

 I would love to see more students get involved with Student Council.
 It’s open to everyone and students have all the same rights as council members apart from voting (except at the Annual Student Meeting).
 It’s a space to learn what your representatives are working on and directly voice any concerns (or support!) across the student body’s diversity.
 Please come!